DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Own your carer development**

-You are the one tha is in change of your carer.
+You are the one that is in change of your carer.
 Don&#39;t let anybody tell you what you should be doing and what paths to follow.
 You need to discover these paths by yourself (via trial and error), and a great way to do that is to work for companies that are alligned with those paths

 And how do you start working with those companies?

 Easy, start collaborating on their Open Source projects.
-Act like you are part of the company (understand its values, and behave in was that add value to that company, namely the tech stack)
+Act like you are part of the company (understand their values, and behave in ways that that add value to that company, namely the tech stack)

-Start meeting key individuals (and developers) from those companies, and build relationships that not only will teach you a lot, but can potentially lead to very interesting job offers (or references).
+Start by meeting offline and online the key individuals (and developers) from those companies and communities in a way that adds value to them                                                                                                                                                              .
+Build relationships that will teach you a lot, and potentially lead to very interesting job offers (or references).
 Start learning how to add value and how to become really good at proactively solving problems (which is one of the most valuable assets you can bring to a company)

-What is interesting is that there is nothing stopping you from doing this?
+What is interesting is that there is nothing stopping you from doing this!

 So why don&#39;t you?